See Our Full Collection

 The American quilting tradition of making utilitarian bed and nap quilts continues.
 Our mothers, grandmothers, great-grandmothers, and other previous generations have enjoyed quilting throughout American history.
 The ART of Quilt Making is an exercise in patience and a labor of love resulting in a useful, enduring, thing of beauty and work of art.

 Buying a quilt from The QuiltBroker.com is a very personal and rewarding experience.
-Our quilts are works of fine artisan quiltmakers, quilt designers, and accomplished seamstress, who specialize in quilt making.
+Our quilts are works by fine artisan quilt makers, quilt designers, professional machine quilters, and accomplished seamstress, who specialize in quilt making.
 Many of our quilts are unique original designs.
 Several of our quilters design quilts professionally and also teach quilting.
 Quilting is more than a hobby - it's a passion, made with love, with untold hours invested in making each quilt.
 It takes great patience and perseverance to finish a quilt.

 What is the best size for a quilt?
 Well, that depends on how you plan to use it, and the size of you bed if using it as a throw or coverlet.
 Some quilts can be used either lengthwise or width-wise; other quilts cannot.
 It depends upon the design of the quilt.
 Quilt sizes can be flexible because they are not just blankets.
 Quilts are decorative pieces of art that can also serve the very practical purpose as bed coverings.